nanoframework/Samples/samples/Hardware.Esp32.Rmt/NeoPixelStrip/README.md

 - +5V - External Power Supply 5V min 2A

 > Notes:
+>
 > - Put resistor 400 Ohm between GIN and GPIO pin
 > - Join the ground of the external power supply and the GND of ESP32
-> - This example require a preview firmware dont use *-stable* parameter on *nanoff*
 > - **This example can only manage the first 50 LEDs** due to the ESP32 memory limitation.
 There is another example to be able to manage more by simplifying the objects used.

 ## Hardware requirements